-Circumstances may warrant staff to waive fines and/or fees.
-Library staff will apply fee and fine waivers fairly and equitably according to established practices.
+Circumstances may warrant staff to waive fees.
+Library staff will apply fee waivers fairly and equitably according to established practices.
 When working with customers to resolve account issues, the Library may, at times, reduce borrowing limits.

 Suspended Borrowing / Use of Card

-Borrowers with 20 or more items overdue at one time or more than $20 owing in unpaid fines or fees will be unable to borrow or place holds on material.
+Borrowers with more than four lost items or more than $100 owing in unpaid fees will be unable to borrow.
 Renewals are permitted if the renewal limit has not been reached.
 Customers with blocked accounts will need to contact a Library branch in order to renew material.

 Customers in breach of the Library’s Use of Library Facilities Policy may also be suspended from borrowing.

 Confidentiality of customer information is guaranteed by the Library’s Customer Confidentiality Policy.